Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Methodology

 \subsection{Activation of Coordinates}

-Leveraging its emergent capabilities, the generalist vision-language model exhibits remarkable versatility in scenarios and tasks related to orientation.
-Initially, the task of activating coordinates is transmuted into conventional object detection within the framework of the generalist vision-language model, devoid of referring expressions.
-Subsequently, extensive object detection datasets, such as COCO 2014 and COCO 2017, are integrated into the activation procedure.
-The considerable quantity of data facilitates the generalist model in producing coordinates with enhanced robustness and precision.
+Leveraging its emergent capabilities, the vision-language model exhibits remarkable versatility in scenarios and tasks related to orientation.
+Initially, the task of activating coordinates is transmuted into conventional object detection within the framework of the vision-language model, devoid of referring expressions.
+Subsequently, extensive object detection datasets, such as COCO 2017, are integrated into the activation procedure.
+The considerable quantity of data facilitates the vision-language model in producing coordinates with enhanced robustness and precision.

 Subsequently, to reconcile the divergence between semantic and linguistic coordinates, we establish a linguistic representation of coordinates within the large language model: $[x_{1}, y_{1}, x_{2}, y_{2}]$.
 Here, $x$ denotes horizontal coordinates, while $y$ signifies longitude.
 The pair $(x_{1}, y_{1})$ designates the upper-left point, and $(x_{2}, y_{2})$ corresponds to the lower-right point.
 All coordinates adopt relative positions, normalization to 1000, and rounding.